The Eagle Scout Rank

 See "Service Projects," 184.108.40.206, for general guidelines on service project safety requirements and for information about related documents from the national Health and Safety Committee.

 The Boy Scouts of America’s General Liability Policy provides general liability insurance coverage for official Scouting activities.
 Registered adult leaders are provided primary coverage.
 Unregistered adults participating in a Scouting activity are provided coverage in excess of their personal insurance.

-Any Scout or Scouter who participates in a service project—Eagle Scout service projects included—that has a significant impact on the community in any one of the following three dimensions may qualify as a "Messenger of Peace” and wear the Messenger of Peace ring patch available from Scout shops.
+Any Scout or Scouter who participates in a service project—Eagle Scout, Quartermaster, and Venturing Summit Award service projects included—that has a significant impact on the community in any one of the following three dimensions may qualify as a “Messengers of Peace” and wear the Messengers of Peace ring patch available from Scout shops.

-3. Relationships between humankind and its environment: security, social and economic welfare, and relationship with the environment
+- Relationships between humankind and its environment: security, social and economic welfare, and relationship with the environment

 For more information about Messengers of Peace, please visit www.scouting.org/messengersofpeace.

 If a youth foresees that, due to no fault or choice of his own, he will be unable to complete the Eagle Scout rank requirements before age 18, he may apply for a limited time extension.
-See "Request for Extension of Time to Earn Eagle Scout Rank," 22.214.171.124, found in the appendix.
+See “Process for Submitting and Evaluating an Extension Request,” 188.8.131.52, item No. 1.
 These are rarely granted and reserved only for work on Eagle.
-If a Scout requests a time extension, he should continue working on the requirements as processing occurs.
+When a time extension is requested, the Scout should continue working on the requirements as processing occurs.
 In most cases, for a request to be considered the following five tests must be met.

 The Boy Scouts of America will welcome Scouts back after periods of inactivity.
 However, all time-oriented requirements must still be met.
 Scouts reactivating too late to complete time-related requirements will not be granted extensions, nor will those who remained active but simply did not focus on advancement.